PCLurker/IE7615-Credit-Card-Approval-Prediction-using-Neural-Network/README.md

 This ANN model is trained with the following configuration:

 * Optimizer: Nadam (Adam with Nesterov momentum)
-* Loss function: keras.losses.SparseCategoricalCrossentropy
+* Loss function: `keras.losses.SparseCategoricalCrossentropy`
 * Batch size: 64
 * Epoch: 64

 ## Evaluate the model:
-We evaluate all models using accuracy metric.
+The model are evaluated using accuracy metric.